Evil Dead II: Filming

 With the script completed and a production company secured, principal photography began on Evil Dead II.
 The production commenced in Wadesboro, North Carolina, not far from De Laurentiis' offices in Wilmington.
 De Laurentiis had wanted them to film in his elaborate Wilmington studio, but the production team felt uneasy being so close to the producer, so they moved to Wadesboro, approximately three hours away.
 Steven Spielberg had previously filmed The Color Purple in Wadesboro, and the large white farmhouse used as an exterior location in that film became the production office for Evil Dead II.
 Most of the film was shot in the woods near that farmhouse, or J.R.
 Faison Junior High School, where the interior cabin set was located.

 Mark Shostrom served as the film's makeup effects supervisor, and delegated work to Robert Kurtzman, Greg Nicotero, and Howard Berger of KNB EFX Group.
 The shot of undead Henrietta's flying eyeball was accomplished using a ping pong ball provided and painted by KNB EFX.
 Effects artist Verne Hyde, who joined the North Carolina unit in 1986 after filming had already begun, experimented with various rigs in order to achieve the effect Raimi desired.
 It was ultimately achieved by mounting the eyeball on a small, spinning motor, attached to a wand bolted directly onto the camera.

 Ted Raimi, director Sam's younger brother, had been briefly involved in the first film, acting as a fake Shemp.
 However, in Evil Dead II, he plays a larger role as the undead Henrietta.
-Raimi wore a full-body, latex costume, and was also made to crouch in a small hole in the floor acting as a "cellar"; on one day, he did both.
+Ted wore a full-body, latex costume, and was also made to crouch in a small hole in the floor acting as a "cellar"; on one day, he did both.
 Raimi became extremely overheated to the point that his costume was filled with liters of sweat; Nicotero describes pouring the fluid into several Dixie cups so as to get it out of the costume.
 The sweat is also visible on-screen, dripping out of the costume's ear, in the scene where Henrietta spins around over Annie's head.